Albert Francis Blakeslee: Datura research

 At Smith, he performed his research on jimsonweed.
 Blakeslee used the jimsonweed plant as a model organism for his genetic research.
 His experiments included using colchicine to achieve an increase in the number of chromosomes, which opened up a new field of research, creating artificial polyploids and aneuploids, and studying the phenotypic effects of polyploidy and of individual chromosomes.

 Personal life

 Blakeslee married Margaret Dickson Bridges in 1919.

-Blakeslee died in Northampton, Massachusetts on November 16, 1954.
+Blakeslee died in Northampton, Massachusetts, on November 16, 1954.
 He was 80 years old.

 Awards and legacy

 Blakeslee was awarded the Bowdoin Prize for this discovery of sexual fusion in fungi.

+He was elected to the American Philosophical Society in 1924, the United States National Academy of Sciences in 1929, and the American Academy of Arts and Sciences in 1940.